How to set up a new CubeBackup server and connect it to the backups made by an old server.

 Please follow the guide below to set up CubeBackup on the new server:

-Step 1.
-Merge the data index cache to backup storage using the command.
+Step 2.
+Merge the data index cache to backup storage.

 cbackup syncDataIndex